DavidCramer/plugin-groups/readme.txt

 2. The filter groups added to the Plugin Page.

 == Changelog ==

+= 1.0.3 =
+Added a notice to confirming saved changes.

 = 1.0.2 =
 prefixed group slugs to prevent overiding built in status types.